-An audiophile friend of mine played me this record on his big system in a huge dedicated sound room and the effect was glorious.
-The Hi-Lo’s are a white-bread vocal group from the ’50s that made a lot of forgettable easy listening albums.
-But one time they hooked up with Marty Paich and his Dek-Tette, which included players like Herb Gellar, Bill Perkins, Bud Shank, Jack Sheldon — top West Cost jazz players all — and recorded this album of standards.
+An audiophile friend of mine played me this record on his big system in a huge dedicated sound room, and the effect was so glorious I can still remember the feeling it gave me it to this day.
+Let’s be hones: The Hi-Lo’s are a white-bread vocal group from the ’50s that made a lot of forgettable easy listening albums.

-What really makes this album exceptional is the recording itself.
+What makes this album exceptional is the recording itself.
 The voices are uncannily real.
-When the jazz musicians take their solos the sound of their instruments is right on the money.
+When the jazz musicians take their solos the sound of their instruments is as real as if you were in the studio with them.
 You will have a very hard time finding better sound anywhere, especially considering how beautifully spread out the players are on such a wide and deep soundstage.